Skip to content

 Peirce also criticized regulation by enforcement, distinguishing the SEC’s regulatory mission from its enforcement function.

-“We are a regulatory agency with an enforcement arm,” Peirce said.
-“When we try to use the enforcement arm to write the rules, we are doing regulation by enforcement.”
+“We are a regulatory agency with an enforcement arm,” Peirce said. ““When we try to use our enforcing arm to do the regulation, to write the regulations, then we are doing regulation by enforcement.”

 She cited off-channel communications and crypto as examples where, in her view, the agency should have clarified or modernized policy before bringing enforcement actions.